National Register of Historic Places listings in Portage County, Ohio

 This is a list of the National Register of Historic Places listings in Portage County, Ohio.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Portage County, Ohio, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 49 properties and districts listed on the National Register in the county.
+There are 50 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
 Another 2 properties were once listed but have been removed.